cody-pa/cody-pa.github.io/README.md

-# oc
+# OC
-A website for my fiction ideas
+A static website for my fiction ideas

+test.bat will use python to run a local test server